Skip to content

 State Energy Programs

 Each state has its own energy program aimed at improving efficiency and reducing consumption.
-These programs often allocate funds specifically for low-income households to make necessary upgrades like window replacements.
+These programs often allocate funds specifically for low-income households to make necessary upgrades, such as the replacement of windows.
 Families should check with their state energy offices for specific details on available grants.

 Community Action Agencies